 There is no obligation on you to sell if you aren’t happy with the highest offer.
 We can request a higher price from the highest bidder or withdraw the property from the market.
 The decision is yours and we will be on hand to guide you at all points of the sale.

 Property Buyer FAQs

 No, there is no cost to make an offer.
 If it is accepted, we will request a fully refundable booking deposit in order to go sale agreed.
 This deposit is fully refundable right up until contracts are signed.

 The deadline for offers is the time and date after which no further offers will be entertained by the vendor.
-A deadline for offers is set as soon as a property receives an offer for its asking price.
+A deadline for offers is set as soon as a property receives an offer for its guide price.
 The purpose of setting a deadline for offers is to give those who have made offers on a property clarity in terms of when their offer will be accepted or rejected.
 Auctioneera will contact the person who has made the highest offer when the deadline expires in order to go sale agreed and collect a booking deposit.
 If someone submits an offer on our website within 2 minutes of the deadline, we will automatically extend the deadline by a further 2 minutes to give any interested party an opportunity to make a counter offer.
 Once 2 minutes has expired during which no counter offer has been made, we will close the property to further offers.
 At the close of the bidding, all offers are presented to the vendor for formal consideration.

 Your offer amount will be visible on our website but your name or any details about you will not be visible to anyone other than Auctioneera staff.
 We treat your offer with total confidentiality.